compose - Concatenate a sequence of objects into a new composite object.

 gsutil compose gs://bucket/obj1 [gs://bucket/obj2 ...] gs://bucket/composite

-Note also that the gsutil cp command can automatically split uploads for large files into multiple component objects, upload them in parallel, and compose them into a final object (which will be subject to the component count limit).
+Note also that the gsutil cp command can automatically split uploads for large files into multiple component objects, upload them in parallel, and compose them into a final object.
 This will still perform all uploads from a single machine.
 For extremely large files and/or very low per-machine bandwidth, you may want to split the file and upload it from multiple machines, and later compose these parts of the file manually.
 See the 'PARALLEL COMPOSITE UPLOADS' section under gsutil help cp for details.

 Appending simply entails uploading your new data to a temporary object, composing it with the growing append-target, and deleting the temporary object:

 $ echo 'new data' | gsutil cp - gs://bucket/data-to-append $ gsutil compose gs://bucket/append-target gs://bucket/data-to-append \ gs://bucket/append-target $ gsutil rm gs://bucket/data-to-append